Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 Theorem \ref{Theorem1} suggests that costly delays arise in equilibrium \textit{if and only if} the difference between the two production costs is large enough and the seller is likely to have a low production cost.
 Our inefficient bargaining result stands in contrast to the efficiency results in reputational bargaining games \textit{without} private payoff information (Kambe 1999 and Abreu and Gul 2000), as well as those in reputational bargaining games with one-sided private information about payoffs, but either the private information is about the discount rate (e.g., APS) or the set of commitment types violates our richness assumption (e.g., Fanning 2023).
 We discuss those models by the end of this section.

-We argue that inefficient delays arise whenever the \textit{uninformed player}, i.e., the buyer, uses her offer to \textit{screen} the informed seller, that is, to induce sellers with different costs to demand different prices.
-Screening is \textit{feasible} when players can build reputations and the uninformed player faces uncertainty about her opponent's cost.
-Screening is \textit{profitable} for the uninformed player when both the probability of the low type and the difference between the two costs are large enough.
+We argue that inefficient delays occur whenever the \textit{uninformed player}, i.e., the buyer, uses her offer to \textit{screen} the informed seller, that is, to induce sellers with different costs to demand different prices.
+Screening is \textit{feasible} when players can build reputations and the uninformed buyer faces uncertainty about her opponent's cost.
+Screening is \textit{profitable} for the uninformed buyer when both the probability of the low-cost type and the difference between the two costs are large enough.

-To elaborate, we start from an auxiliary game where \textit{both types of the seller are required to demand the same price}.
-If $\theta_2<p_b<p_s<1$, then the seller concedes at rate $\frac{r (1-p_s)}{p_s-p_b}$, with the high type starting to concede only after the low type has finished conceding.
-The buyer first concedes at rate $\frac{r(p_b-\theta_1)}{p_s-p_b}$ and then concedes at a lower rate $\frac{r (p_b-\theta_2)}{p_s-p_b}$ after the high type starts to concede.
-As $\varepsilon \rightarrow 0$, the buyer spends most of her time conceding at rate $\frac{r (p_b-\theta_2)}{p_s-p_b}$, so her average concession rate is close to $\frac{r (p_b-\theta_2)}{p_s-p_b}$.
-As in Abreu and Gul (2000), each player faces a trade-off between demanding more surplus and increasing their average concession rate relative to their opponent's.
-As long as both types of the seller counteroffer the same price, it is optimal for the buyer to offer $p_{\theta_2}$ by which she can secure payoff of $1-p_{\theta_2}$ regardless of the seller's offer.
-This leads to the efficient equilibrium.